kariofstbo/kariofstbo/README.md

-### Hi there 👋, my name is Kari!
+### Hello, my name is Kari!👋
 #### I am a 21 year old technology student.
-I am currently on my second year on a bachelor´s degree in language technology at the University of Oslo.
-I also work part time as a group techer in a first year subject; introduction to data technology.
+I am currently on my second year on my bachelor´s degree in language technology at the University of Oslo.
+I also work part time as a group teacher in a first year subject; introduction to data technology.

 Skills: Java | Python

 - 🔭 I’m currently working on getting my bachelor´s degree
-- 🌱 I’m currently learning arabic and algorithms
+- 🌱 I’m currently learning about algorithms and data structures, middle eastern studies (mainly the middle east and North-Africa) and arabic
+- 💬 I currently speak norwegian and english fluently, but i also (to some degree) understand and speak german, french, danish, swedish and spanish
+- ⚡ Subjects i have taken: object oriented programming, introduction to data technology, introduction to language technology, logical methods and systems, requirements and consequences
 - 📫 How to reach me: kofstbo@gmail.com